 - A real, physical location and not a P.O Box.

-You can use your home address as your Registered Office address, but this comes with a number of downsides and will put your private, personal information in the public domain.
+You can use your home as your Registered Office, but this comes with a number of downsides and will put your private, personal information in the public domain.

-You can also use a service address instead of a Registered Office address.
+You can also use a service address instead of a Registered Office.
 This is the official address of a company official, such as a director, stakeholder, secretary or formation agent.

 How much do business address services cost?